 Sensitivity Analysis: Sensitivity is a function of the inherent properties or characteristics of an asset.
-A set of primary indicators has also been determined for asset sensitivity: flood damage potential, storm resistance and condition, historical damage, and protective engineering.
+Primary indicators have also been determined for asset sensitivity: flood damage potential, storm resistance, physical condition, historical damage, and protective engineering.
 The main data source for much of the sensitivity analysis is an asset-specific questionnaire (completed by park staff), which contains detailed questions related to each of the sensitivity indicators.
 A higher score is given for an unfavorable sensitivity indicator result (e.g., an asset built at grade will get a high score for flood damage potential).
 The sensitivity scores for each indicator are summed to obtain a total raw score, then binned into three categories: low, moderate, and high sensitivity.
-Assets with minimal exposure are excluded from the sensitivity analysis, since an asset must be exposed to a hazard in order to be sensitive to it.
+Because an asset must be exposed to a hazard in order to be sensitive to it, assets with minimal exposure are excluded from the sensitivity analysis.

-Vulnerability Analysis: To calculate a vulnerability score for each asset, the exposure and sensitivity scores are summed, and then binned into four vulnerability ranking categories.
+Vulnerability Calculation: To calculate a vulnerability score for each asset, the exposure and sensitivity scores are summed, and then assigned to four vulnerability ranking categories.
 The vulnerability ranking categories are as follows: minimal (assets with minimal exposure), low, moderate, and high.